-Obje ctives Cont rols 03 To ensure that the original streetscape contribution and character of semi-detached dwellings is retained and C4 First floor additions are set back beyond the apex or main ridge of the existing principal roof form. enhanced.
-C5 Existing chimneys are retained.
-C6 Dormers are not located in the street elevation of the building.
-C7 The key architectural elements of the original building are retained.
-04 To ensure that additions and alterations to one semi-detached dwelling respects the scale, detailing and characteristics of the pair.
+Obje ectives Cont rols style, design, materials, roof form and colour scheme.
+For a alterations and additions to existing semi-d letach ed development 02 To ensure that a proposal to redevelop one semi-detached dwelling in a pair does not adversely affect the development potential of the unaltered dwelling.
+C2 Alterations and additions to one semi-detached dwelling in a pair do not unreasonably prevent the redevelopment of the remaining semi-detached dwelling at a later date.
+C3 Windows facing the common elevation between each semi-detached dwelling ar avoided. О3 To ensure that the original streetscape contribution and character of semi-detached dwellings is retained and enhanced.
+C4 First loor additions are set back beyond the apex or main ridge of the existing principal roof form. endranced.
+C6 Existing chimneys are retained.
+Dormers are not located in the street elevation of the building.
+45 AM C7 The key architectural elements of the original building are retained.
+04 To ensure that additions and alterations to one semi-detacked dwelling respects the scale, detailing and characteristics of the pair.
 C8 Alterations and additions to one of a pair of semi-detached dwellings does not dominate or compromise the uniformity or geometry of the principal or street front elevation.
+89 Citie pair.
 Where symmetry is the dominant characteristic it should be respected; where asymmetry gives the appearance of a single building this should be respectfully acknowledged in the design to maintain that character.
-C9 The style, pitch, material, profile and colour of the proposed roof form matches, complements and extends the existing roof form of the building.
-Uncharacteristic roof forms and details that detract from the character of the adjoining semi-detached dwelling are avoided.
-C10 Roof design does not adversely impact on the adjoining semi-detached dwelling or create stormwater spillover.
-C11 External colour schemes and materials are sympathetic to the character of the original building and the other semi-detached dwelling.
+C9 The style, pitch, material, profile and colour of the proposed roof form matches complements and extends the existing roof form of the building.
+Hecharacteristic roof